Nuclear binding energy predictions based on BP neural network: Prediction of Nuclear Masses

-In addition, we use BP neural network and AME2012 database to predict unknown nuclear mass.
+In addition, we used the BP neural network method and the AME2012 database to predict unknown masses.
 We calculate the average value if Eqs.
 (3) and (4) obtain the same nuclear mass.
-Table 3 shows some mass excess of the experimental values (AME2016) compared with the predicted values.
-Results show that the predicted values are in good agreement with the experimental values (AME2016).
-Where dev0 represents the measurement deviation in the AME2016 database; we use dev3 to represent the difference between the experimental values of the mass excess (ME2016) in the AME2016 database and our predicted values (ME$^{pred2}$).
+Table 5 shows some mass excess of the experimental values (AME2016) compared with the predicted values, where dev3 represents the measurement deviation of nuclear mass in the AME2016 database, dev4 represents the difference between the experimental values(ME2016) in AME2016 database and our predicted values (ME$^{pred2}$).
+The results show that the predicted values are in good agreement with the experimental values (AME2016).